Ever had kare kare before? It's a classic oxtail stew from the Philippines.

 Enjoy Filipino Food at Home

+As a starter, you can also consider serving taro laing or mie ayam (a traditional soup with noodles).
 When I heard there’s a Filipino restaurant opening in London, called Romulo Cafe, I jumped at the opportunity to learn more about the culture and food.

 Director Rowena Romulo and head chef Lorenzo Maderas graciously invited me to do a three recipe photo shoot and needless to say it was great fun and an enlightening experience.